Syffe/docs/docs/source/actions/queue.rst

      - string
      -
      - The name of the merge queue.
-   * - ``conditions``
+   * - ``merge_conditions``
      - list of :ref:`Conditions`
      -
-     - The list of ``conditions`` to match to get the queued pull request merged, In case of speculative merge pull request, the conditions starting by ``check-`` are evaluated against the temporary pull request instead of the original one.
+     - The list of ``conditions`` to match to get the queued pull request merged, In case of speculative merge pull request, the merge conditions starting by ``check-`` are evaluated against the temporary pull request instead of the original one.
    * - ``priority_rules``